 - your target customers or end users, and the value to them, for example why they would use or buy your product

-- your route to market, particularly if COVID-19 has changed market dynamics
+- your route to market

 - how you are going to profit from the innovation, including increased revenues or cost reduction

 - how the innovation will affect your productivity and growth, in both the short and the long term

 - how you will protect and exploit the outputs of the project, for example through know-how, patenting, designs or changes to your business model

 - your strategy for targeting the other markets you have identified during or after the project